 Profound and severe retardation are typically caused by brain damage during pregnancy, at birth, or early in life, and as such not genetic and not inherited.

 Can learn simple life skills and employment tasks with special education.
 May be employed in special settings, and achieve some independence.
 Often socially immature.
-Self-awareness - having an inner image of self, realizing that one is a person separate from the others around one - may exist from here on, but is not guaranteed to exist as it depends on more than intelligence alone.
-The most intelligent animals, such as some chimpanzees, bonobos, parrots, and dolphins, are in this range.
+Self-awareness — having an inner image of self, realizing that one is a person separate from the others around one — may exist from here on, but is not guaranteed to exist as it depends on more than intelligence alone.
+The most intelligent non-human animals, such as some crows, chimpanzees, bonobos, parrots, and dolphins, are in this range.
 Bonobo or chimpanzee I.Q. scores are sometimes even quoted as high as 80 or 90, but those are childhood age-peer scores that correspond to adult I.Q.'s of only just over 40.

 Educable, can learn to care for oneself, employable in routinized jobs but require supervision.
 Might live alone but do best in supervised settings.
 Immature but with adequate social adjustment, usually no obvious physical anomalies.

 Moderate and mild retardation, contrary to the more severe forms, are typically not caused by brain damage but part of the normal variance of intelligence, and therefore largely genetic and inherited.
 This is important with regard to the question whether or not retarded persons should have children; for especially the moderate and mild forms of retardation, with which it is physically possible to have children, are the most likely to be inherited.

 Limited trainability.
-Have difficulty with everyday demands like using a phone book, reading bus or train schedules, banking, filling out forms, using appliances like a video recorder, microwave oven or computer, etcetera, and therefore require assistance from relatives or social agencies in the management of their affairs.
+Have difficulty with everyday demands like using a phone book, reading bus or train schedules, banking, filling out forms, using appliances like a video recorder, microwave oven, or computer, et cetera, and therefore require assistance from relatives or social workers in the management of their affairs.
 Can be employed in simple tasks but require supervision.